hashicorp/terraform-provider-helm/website/docs/index.html.markdown

 ### In-cluster Config

-The provider is able to detect when it is running inside a cluster, so in this case you do not need to specify any attributes in the provider block.
+The provider is able to detect when it is running inside a cluster, so in this case you do not need to specify any attributes in the provider block if you want to connect to the local kubernetes cluster.
+If you want to connect to a different cluster than the one terraform is running inside, configure the provider as above.

 ## Exec plugins